orbcode/orbuculum/orbtrace/README.md

 # This line for parallel trace output
 enableSTM32TRACE 4

-# For NRF use 'enableNRFTRACE 4' instead
+# For NRF53 use 'enableNRFTRACE 4' instead

 dwtSamplePC 1
 dwtSyncTap 1